wehkamp/blaze-simtainer-game/README.md

 If a hit happens, a building will collapse and a docker container will real-time be destroyed.

+If you click on the tank or the plane in the UI the camera will switch to the vehicle.
+You can switch back to the normal view by pressing the button again.

 There are settings to disable the airplane or tank.
 There is also a setting where you can set the minimum required buildings.

 It is more safe to set this to 2.
 If you use this in a production environment it could happen that a service with only 1 instance is getting killed.